sonic-net/DASH/test/test-cases/scale/saic/tutorial/README.md

 We describe how to read and apply JSON files in [Pattern: reading JSON config files and applying them](#pattern-reading-json-config-files-and-applying-them).
 # Traffic Generation Tutorials - TODO
 To be added in the future...
-# Appendix - Common Themes and design patterns
-## Common Design Patterns for Device Configuration
+# Appendix - Common Themes and Design Patterns For DUT Configuration
 Here we present some recurring themes used not only in our in tutorial examples, but in "real" test cases elsewhere in this repo.
-### Pattern: Command-line mode to create JSON files for select test-cases
+## Pattern: Command-line mode to create JSON files for select test-cases
 This pattern was developed to make the tutorials more useful, but is equally applicable for production tests.

 Some of the examples use DUT configuration files containing SAI records in JSON format, which are loaded and applied to the device via a  SAI-Challenger DUT API driver, e.g. SAI-thrift.
 Some of these JSON files were themselves generated  using one of the example `.py` files, some of which are dual-purpose Pytest scripts: